 • We prefer all screeners to be submitted digitally online.

 • Entry fee payment

 • Due to the anticipated number of entries, feedback will not be provided during the 2018 season.
 If requested, a response may not be given.

 • Do not submit a press kit.
-We will request press kits only once a film has been accepted.
+We may request press kits only once a film has been accepted.

 ADDITIONAL RULES, REGULATIONS & GUIDELINES

 1. Entrants confirm and warrant that they have the required legal authority to submit the entry into the festival and to use all music, images, and content in the entry.